TissueImageAnalytics/CoNIC/conic_baseline/README.md

 Notice that we keep the same form of outputs as defined before within `conic_template`.
 Other than that, we have packaged all required files under the `source` folder.

-In order to test the docker image, you can use the following snippet to convert `*.npy` images to `*.mha` for testing.
+In order to test the docker container, you can use the following snippet to convert `*.npy` images to `*.mha` for testing.

 ```python